NuclearOreo/Rust-Notes/README.md

 - `cargo init`: Intialize a Cargo project in side a floder
 - `cargo new <Path> --bin`: Create new Cargo with a given path
 - `cargo build`: Create build project from source
-- `cargo run`: Build and run project from source
+- `carog run`: Build and run project from source
 - `cargo build --release`: Build project for project
 - `rustc --version`: Returing the version of the rust complier installed
 - `rustc <File Name>`: Compling a specific rust source file